1bouillonbaptiste/athena/README.md

 # Athena

 Hand-crafted library to create, analyze and deploy your trading strategies.
+Only for educational purpose, don't sue me.

-:warning: The development of this repo is still in progress
+:warning: The development of this repo is still in progress.
+As of today you can
+ - [x] download market data
+ - [ ] create a strategy based on
+     - [x] custom code
+     - [ ] technical indicators
+     - [ ] machine learning
+ - [ ] backtest your strategy

+Future work, not contractual, not exhaustive.
+* create a new strategy from text-based input (👋 prompt engineers)

 ## Installation